Alexg1021/web-app-challenge/README.md

 ## Overview

 To complete this challenge, you will need to write a simple restaurant ordering web application, and provide the source files by sending a link of your github repository when you have completed the project.
 You will be asked to build the project in either the [React](https://reactjs.org/) or [Angular](https://angular.io/) javascript framework.
+If no experience with either framework, it is acceptable to build the project a language you are more comfortable with.

 The purpose of this challenge is to assess your **skills and approach to composing a simple web app** given a set of screens.
 Your github flow and processes will also be assessed.